lycus/mci/docs/instruction_set.rst

 Leaves (i.e. returns from) the current function.
 This is only valid if the function returns ``void`` (or, in other words, has no return type).

+Using this instruction in a ``noreturn`` function results in undefined behavior.

 This is a terminator instruction.

 return